-A. Within 30 days after the establishment of a Register of Eligibles, any applicant whose name appears on such Register of Eligibles may request in writing that he or she be deferred from consideration for appointment for a specified period of time.
-Upon receipt of a timely request for deferral, such applicant shall be ineligible for appointment during the period of deferral, but his or her name shall be maintained on such Register of Eligibles.
+- A. Within 30 days after the establishment of the entry-level hiring pool, any applicant whose name appears in the pool may request in writing that he or she be deferred from consideration for appointment for a specified period of time.
+Upon receipt of a timely request for deferral, such applicant shall be ineligible for appointment during the period of deferral, but his or her name shall be maintained in the pool.
 Following the expiration of such deferral period, an applicant will be subject to the general acceptance requirements set forth in Section 1.C of Part A of this Chapter.
-Nothing in this Section shall extend the two-year period during which an applicant may remain on a Register of Eligibles.

-B. Any candidate may decline a conditional offer or a final appointment one time without losing his or her position on the Register of Eligibles.
-Refusal to accept a conditional offer or a final appointment after a candidate has previously refused either a conditional offer or a final appointment shall result in that candidate being stricken from the Register of Eligibles.
+Nothing in this Section shall extend the two-year period during which an applicant may remain in the pool. - B. Any candidate may decline a conditional offer or a final appointment one time without losing his or her inclusion in the entry-level pool.
+Refusal to accept a conditional offer or a final appointment after a candidate has previously refused either a conditional offer or a final appointment shall result in that candidate being stricken from the entry-level pool.

-PART B: FIREFIGHTERS
+PART B: Firefighters